 Physical storage –> It is purely physical.
-On top of physical you will get logical storage.
+On top of the physical, you will have logical storage.

-….The point is final user will read it from only logical storage.
+The final user will read from logical storage.
+Here’s sample query

 Create table tablename (various column names and attributes) [in tablespace-name] [Index in tablespace-name]

-What kind of controls do you have on table-spaces?
+What kind of controls do you have on tablespaces?

 Yes, you need to have access to do any operation on the tables mentioned in the table space.
 You already know right?…admin has to give access.
 Any access… DBA is final here.

 You can optionally nominate a separate regular tablespace in which all the indexes for a table will be placed.
 Finally, you can allocate a large tablespace for housing the large objects of a table.